nishchalnishant/Deep_learning_methods/0. Machine learning/0. Statistical concepts/readme.md

 **Skewness** --

-- measure of the symmetry of distribution that you plot in form of a histogram.
+- Measure of the symmetry of distribution that you plot in form of a histogram.
 - A distribution is symmetrical when the proportion of data at an equal distance from the mean (or median) is equal.
 - If the values extend to the right, it is right-skewed, and if the values extend left, it is left-skewed.